-- 8.)
+8.)
 In 2018, made initial investment in Poseidon/Atlas/Seaspan.
 Fairfax partnered with David Sokol (formerly Buffett's heir apparent at Berkshire).
-Today Fairfax owns a 45.5% stake in this company valued at \$2 billion.
-Poseidon is entering a significant growth phase. - 9.)
-In late 2018, purchased 13% of Stelco for \$193 million.
+Today Fairfax owns a 43% stake in this company with a market value of \$2.046 billion at December 31, 2023.
+Poseidon will see significant growth in 2024 as it takes delivery of a large number of container ships and completes the final leg of its multi-year new-build strategy.

+9.)
+In late 2018, purchased 13.7% of Stelco for \$193 million.
 Fairfax partnered with Alan Kestenbaum.
-This investment has already delivered more than \$300 million in total gains (as of Dec 15).
-Today, Fairfax now owns 23.6% of Stelco (having invested no new money). - 10.)
-In 2020/21, initiated a total return swap position giving them exposure to 1.96 million FFH shares at an average cost of \$372/share.
-With Fairfax's stock closing 2023 at \$920.76/share, this investment has already delivered a cumulative gain of more than \$1 billion.
-This action was very creative and opportunistic and has become another financial home run.
+Since 2018, Stelco has paid Fairfax \$106 million in dividends.
+Over the past 3 years, Stelco has repurchased 38% of total shares outstanding.
+Today, Fairfax now owns 23.6% of Stelco (having invested no new money).
+Fairfax is exceptionally well positioned for when the next bull market in steel happens.

+10.)
+In 2020/21, initiated a total return swap position giving them exposure to 1.96 million FFH shares at an average cost of \$373/share.
+With Fairfax's stock closing at \$1,079/share on March 31, 2024, this investment has already delivered a cumulative gain of about \$1.38 billion (before carrying costs).
+This purchase was very creative and opportunistic and has become in three short years one of Fairfax's best investments ever.

-- 11.)
+11.)
 In Dec 2021, reduced the average duration of its \$37 billion bond portfolio to 1.2 years (as interest rates bottomed).
+This action saved the company billions in bond losses - it protected the company's balance sheet.
+In turn, this has allowed the insurance subs to be aggressive in growing their top line in the hard market.

+12.)
+In Q4 2023, increased the average duration of its \$45 billion bond portfolio to more than 3 years (as interest rates were peaking).
+This locks in record interest income, currently running at about \$2 billion annually, for the next 3 or 4 years.

-This action protected the company's balance sheet.
-In October of 2023, after interest rates had spiked, the company pivoted and extended the average duration to 3.1 years.
-In 2023, the fixed income portfolio (valued at about \$41 billion) is poised to deliver record interest and dividend income of \$1.9 billion.
-The string of decisions executed over the last 24 months was brilliant and delivered billions in value to Fairfax's shareholders. - 12.)
+The string of decisions executed by the fixed income team over the past 24 months were brilliant and have delivered billions in value to Fairfax's shareholders with much more to come.

+13.)
 In 2020 and 2023, expanded partnership with Kennedy Wilson.
 Phase 1, in 2020, was the establishment of a \$3 billion real estate debt platform.
 Phase 2, in 2023, was the purchase of \$2 billion of PacWest loans yielding a fixed rate to maturity of 10%.
-Fairfax, through long term partner Kennedy Wilson, took advantage of a temporary market dislocation. - 13.)
-In 2022, sold Resolute Forest Products for \$626 million (plus \$183 million CVR) at the top of the lumber cycle. - 14.)
+Fairfax, through long term partner Kennedy Wilson, took advantage of a temporary market dislocation.

+14.)
+In 2022, sold Resolute Forest Products for \$626 million (plus \$183 million CVR) at the top of the lumber cycle.
+Fairfax opportunistically sold at a premium price (at the top of the lumber cycle) what had been one their large chronically underperforming equity holdings.
+This sale also improved the overall quality of the remaining basket of equity holdings.

+15.)
 In 2023, sold Ambridge Partners for \$379 million, delivering a \$259 million pre-tax investment gain.

 Dividend: In January 2024, Fairfax increased their annual dividend 50% to \$15/share.
-It had been \$10/share going back to 2011.
+It had been \$10/share going all the way back to 2011.

-Share buybacks: Effective shares outstanding have decreased an estimated 17.1% over the past six years from 27.8 million in 2017 to 23.0 million in 2023, an average decline of 2.9% per year.
+Share buybacks: Effective shares outstanding have decreased 17.1% over the past six years from 27.8 million in 2017 to an estimated 23.0 million in 2023, an average decline of 2.9% per year.

-15.) in 2021, re-purchased 2 million shares at \$500/share.
-Fairfax's book value is \$877/share (Q3, 2023).
-This repurchase was very opportunistic and another financial home run.
+16.) in 2021, re-purchased 2 million shares at \$500/share.
+This was 7.6% of shares outstanding at the time.